rakshittonmoy/GeoGnosis/README.md

-# GeoGnosis
+# GeoGnossis
 Built leveraging OpenStreetMap data to create an interactive map of tourist spots.

-GeoGnosis aims to provide the user the opportunity to find the tourist attractions in an area by name or coordinates.
+GeoGnossis aims to provide the user the opportunity to find the tourist attractions in an area by name or coordinates.
 By leveraging OpenStreetMap(OSM) data through the Overpass API, this project extracts tourist attraction data, processes it, and presents it on an interactive map.

 ## Collect:
-Utilizing the Overpass API, TouristSpotter retrieves tourist attraction data from OSM and saves it in XML format.
+Utilizing the Overpass API, Geognossis retrieves tourist attraction data from OSM and saves it in XML format.

 ## Prepare: